-Before founding her own fashion and furniture design company, Amrita Sen was a Harvard Business School graduate working as the CEO of a product licensing company with high-profile clients.
+Before founding, Amrita Sen was a Harvard Business School graduate working as the CEO of a product licensing company with high-profile clients.
 After taking some time out to reflect on her life and ambitions, she used her network as a launchpad for an impressive career in music and art, performing at the Oscars in 2009.

 • Film, retail and music are just some of the industries the multitalented Amrita Sen has left her mark on.